sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/troubleshooting.md

 This section contains various actions that can be taken to collect information or update Sourcegraph in order to resolve an error or performance issue.
-You should typically not read this section directly, but start with the [Scenarios](#scenarios) section to determine which actions are appropriate.
+You should typically not read this section directly, but start with the [General scenarios](#general-scenarios) section to determine which actions are appropriate.

 ### Check browser console